MercierCorentin/shotgun/README.md

 - The rest is under [beerware license](https://en.wikipedia.org/wiki/Beerware) ;)

 ## Next features
-Later you'll be able to add a closing date/number for the shotgun.

-PHP scripts to send emails are also comming.
+PHP scripts to send emails are comming.
 I'll first protect them with a `.htacess` file.
 You'll have to deal with your own authentification ;)